 Jewelry can be personalized by engraving name and dates on the back.
 Some pieces of jewelry can even be laser engraved with a photo.

-Another type of memorial jewelry that has been around for a long time are lockets.
+Another type of memorial jewelry that has been around for a long time is lockets.
 Small picture can be placed inside of a locket for a special way to remember a loved one.

-One of the most amazing types of jewelry I’ve ever seen are Life Gem Diamonds.
+One of the most amazing types of jewelry I’ve ever seen is Life Gem Diamonds.
 This company makes one of a kind, certified diamonds using cremation ashes or a lock of hair.
-The diamonds are made from the carbon of these.
+The diamonds are made of the carbon of these.
 This is an amazing organization, with a stunning product.
 See for yourself at Life Gem Diamonds.